Lead in - speed 1.9

 In relation to performance, the configuration of tendon, ligament and bone that we develop in our body is relatively stable, which means that people who perform well at some task usually continue to perform well, provided they retain a certain level of practice and training.
 Similarly someone who performs badly will continue to do so unless they make changes.
 Human performance is remarkably consistent.
 A high performer at some skill will reliably and consistently perform well.
 A low performer will reliably and consistently perform badly.
 This level of performance is maintained by parts of the body that are resistant to change, such as the tendons and ligaments.
 This is why competitors in elite sports such as can be seen at the Olympic games are able to produce consistently good performances year after year and why some are consistently better than others.
 Understanding this is crucial in understanding how you can use bodywork to change your behaviour and transform yourself.

 It is possible to understand and recreate the physiological and mental conditions that enable a person to develop highly advanced physical skills.
 We know this.
 Just ask any sports coach.
 Typically, technique and training, along with blood sweat and tears will be required.
 New behaviours have to be learnt, those new behaviours practised exhaustively and multiple obstacles, personal, financial and physical, need to be overcome.

-Bodywork exercises, and especially slow moving posture based exercises provide a means of changing your resting posture so that you can change and improve your performance in any number of tasks.
+Bodywork exercises, and especially static or slow moving posture based exercises provide a means of changing your habitual structure so that you can change and improve your performance in chosen tasks.

 Challenge to audience